mysql/mysql-shell/ROUTING_GUIDELINES.md

   - rw_traffic route: Routes read-write traffic to Primary_Local first and falls back to Primary_Remote.

-  - ro_traffic route: Routes read-only traffic to local secondary and scale-out nodes first.
-If those are unavailable, it falls back to remote secondary and scale-out nodes, then to primary nodes, and finally to read-only fallback nodes if needed.
+  - ro_traffic route: Routes read-only traffic to local secondary and local scale-out nodes first.
+If those are unavailable, it falls back to remote secondary and remote scale-out nodes, then to primary nodes, and finally to read-only fallback nodes if needed.
 The multi-level priority ensures continuous availability.

 ###  Step 4: Review the Routing Guideline Configuration